dasmithii/Kit/README.md

 tl;dr: to include a module, `#include <kit/module/file.h`.

-#### Create your own modules.
+#### Create kit modules.

-To make code available locally, run `kit install-as module-name'.
+To make code available locally, run `kit install'.
 If you feel that your code could be useful to others, send a pull request with edits to MODULES.csv.
 That file lists items in the central index.